ArielParra/cph-submit-chromium/readme.md

 Originally a firefox add on that enables Codeforces submit with [Competitive Programming Helper](https://github.com/agrawal-d/cph).

-Now it has become compatible with chromium based browsers with the extension manifest v3.
+Im trying to make it compatible with chromium based browsers with the extension manifest v3.

+The extension with v3 manifest doesn't flag any errors at installing but when uploading code from vscode it loads the submit website and then the extension has this error: "Uncaught (in promise) Error: Could not establish connection.
+Receiving end does not exist."

 ## Installation For FireFox based browsers